asc-csa/EO-Visualization-and-Search-Tutorial/README.md

 ## Quick Start

+#### Note:
+If after the below steps you are unable to display either the associated widgets or ipyleaflet map, it may be required to run and/or install jupyter notebook into the same kernel that has the required packages.

 1. Setup a virtual environment or conda environment with the following version of python (if using conda replace the below pip install with conda)
 ```